-Case management shall be conflict free.
-Conflict free case management requires that a provider who renders case management to the participant must not also provide another waiver service to that same participant unless the case manager/service advisor is the only willing and qualified provider in the geographical area thirty (30) miles from the participant's residence.
+Case management shall be conflict-free.
+Conflict-free case management requires that a provider who renders case management to the participant must not also provide another waiver service to that same participant unless the case manager is the only willing and qualified provider in the geographical area thirty (30) miles from the participant's residence.

-Participants may request an exception to this based on lack of qualified case managers (CM) or service advisors in remote areas of the state.
-The Department for Medicaid Services (the Department) will ensure, on an individual basis, that participants who choose a case manager who could be conflicted will be free from undue influence when selecting a service provider.
-The CM/service advisor will need to upload a Department-approved form requesting an exemption at the same time they upload the completed PCSP to the Department-approved system.
+Participants may request an exception to this based on a lack of qualified case managers in remote areas of the state.
+The Department will ensure, on an individual basis, that participants who choose a case manager who could be conflicted will be free from undue influence when selecting a service provider.
+The CM will need to upload a department-approved form requesting an exemption at the same time they complete the PCSP in the Medicaid Waiver Management Application (MWMA).
 The form includes the following information:

-1. Documentation, including denials, showing that there are no willing CMs/service advisors within thirty (30) miles of the participant's home;

-2. Documentation of conflict of interest protections;

-3. An explanation of how CM/service advisor functions are separated within the same entity;

-4. Demonstration of the availability of a clear and accessible dispute resolution process that advocates for participants within a service or case management entity.
+- 1. Documentation, including denials, showing that there are no willing CMs within thirty (30) miles of the participant's home; - 2.
+Documentation of conflict-of-interest protections; - 3.
+An explanation of how CM functions are separated within the same entity; - 4.
+Demonstration of the availability of a clear and accessible dispute resolution process that advocates for participants within a service or case management entity.

 The Department or its designee will review the request for a conflict-free exemption.
-Reviewers will use the Department-approved process to verify there are no willing case managers/service advisors within thirty (30) miles of the participant's residence.
+Reviewers will use the Department-approved process to verify there are no willing case managers within thirty (30) miles of the participant's residence.

-The following safeguards are instituted to assure participant's choice:
+The following safeguards are instituted to assure the participant's choice:

-• Full disclosure to participants and assurance that participants are supported in exercising their right of free choice of providers and provided information on full range of waiver services and not just the services furnished by the entity that is the responsible for the development of the PCSP.

-• Direct oversight of the process for periodic evaluation by the state agency.

-• Requiring the agency that develops the PCSP to administratively separate the plan development function from the direct service provider functions.
+- Full disclosure to participants and assurance that participants are supported in exercising their right of free choice of providers and provided information on the full range of waiver services and not just the services furnished by the entity that is responsible for the development of the PCSP. - Direct oversight of the process for periodic evaluation by the state agency. - Requiring the agency that develops the PCSP to administratively separate the plan development function from the direct service provider functions.
 The same staff may not provide both case management and direct service care.

-If the exemption requested via the Department-approved form is approved or denied, the PCSP will be returned to the case manager via MWMA and the participant will be notified via a letter.
+If the exemption requested via the Department-approved form is denied, the PCSP will be returned to the case manager via MWMA and the participant will be notified via a letter.

 Participants are provided with a clear and accessible informal reconsideration process in cases when adverse decisions result from missing or inadequate documentation related to the initial request for exemption.
-The participant may also dispute the state's determination that there is not another entity or individual that is not that individual's provider to develop the person centered service plan through a clear and accessible alternative dispute resolution process.
+The participant may also dispute the state's determination that there is not another entity or individual that is not that participant's provider to develop the person-centered service plan through a clear and accessible alternative dispute resolution process.